pemcg/manageiq-automation-howto-guide/chapter18/service_dialogs.md

 #### Populating the Dynamic Fields

-The dynamic element has/is its own $evm.object, and we need to populate some pre-defined hash key/value pairs to define the dialog field settings, and to load the data to be displayed...
+The dynamic element has/is its own $evm.object, and we need to populate some pre-defined hash key/value pairs to define the dialog field settings, and to load the data to be displayed.

 ```ruby
 dialog_field = $evm.object